Vision 2020 and Beyond

 - Image of CUT as a University: branding, marketing and communication.

-Let us, as the CUT family, embrace this theme in 2018 in order to instil a culture of servant leadership!
+Let us, as the CUT family, embrace this theme in 2019 and live our values!